vindarel/lisp-journey/content/pythonVSlisp.md

 CL might have more libraries than you think, see https://github.com/CodyReichert/awesome-cl and http://quickdocs.org/ (or do a quick search on the net).

 But sure, the Python ecosystem is huge.
-A few remarks:
+A few remarks on the differences:

 - Quicklisp has around 1500 packages, PyPI over than 170 000.
-What are they all for? :D Even in CL have we dozens of test frameworks.
+It's hard to imagine that there are a hundred times more useful libraries :D Even in CL have we dozens of test frameworks.
 - Quicklisp is a curated distribution, PyPI is not.
 That means that libraries that don't compile anymore are rejected (after a notice to the maintainers), and that orphan projects' URL can be updated to